amazeeio/docs/step_by_step_guides/push-local-site-to-development-server.md

 Do you really want to continue? (y/n):
 ```

 see the path `/var/www/mysite_develop/public_html/%files` which is wrong.
 If this is the case, Drush cannot figure out the files directory itself.
-For an easy workaround, just use `drush rsync @self:sites/default/files @develop:sites/default/files` instead
+For an easy workaround, just use `drush rsync @self:sites/default/files @develop:sites/default/files` instead.

+## Step 8: There is no more step

+That's it!
+You successfully pushed a local site to a development server.
+Now you know everything